pheer/kinetica-airflow-lab/README.md

 ```

-The write method uses the Kinetica Spark connector to do write the dataframe to Kinetica.
+The write method uses the Kinetica Spark connector to write the dataframe to Kinetica.
+This connector handles all the mapping and Kinetica specific ingest details.
+See [Kinetica Spark Connector](https://github.com/kineticadb/kinetica-connector-spark) for more details.

 Take a look at the configuration for the job at `spark/app/conf.py`.
 Notice the section `kineticaIngest`,  here is where Kinetica connection information is configured.